-The following is the full text of an article published in the "Indian Review," for September 1917:

-I have carefully read the resolution issued at Simla by the Government of India on the 1st instant, embodying the report of the Inter-Departmental Conference recently held in London.
-It will be remembered that this was the conference referred to in the Viceregal speech of last year at the opening of the sessions of the Viceregal Legislative Council.
-It will be remembered, too, that this was the Conference which Sir James Meston and Sir S. P. Sinha were to have attended but were unable to attend owing to their having returned to India before the date of the meeting of the Conference.
-It is stated in the report under discussion that these gentlemen were to discuss the question of emigration to certain English Colonies informally with the two Secretaries of State, i. e., the Secretary of State for India and the Secretary of State for the Colonies.
+The following is the full text of on article published in the "Indian Review" for September, 1917 :-- this was the Conference which Sir James Meston and Sir S.P.
+Sinha were to have attended but were unable to attend owing to their having returned to India before the date of the meeting of the Conference.
+It is stated in the report under discussion that these gentlemen were to discuss the question of emigration to certain English Colonies informally with the two Secretaries of State, i.e., the Secretary of State for India and the Secretary of State for the Colonies.
 Lord Islington, Sir A. Steel Maitland, and Messrs.
-Seton, Grindle, Green and Macnaughton constituted the Conference.
-To take the wording of the Resolution, this Conference sat "to consider the proposals for a new assisted system of emigration to British Guiana, Trinidad, Jamaica and Fiji."
-The public should, therefore, note that this assisted emigration is to be confined only to the four Crown Colonies mentioned and not to the Self-Governing Colonies of South Africa, .
-Canada or Australia, or the Crown Colony of Mauritius.
+Seton, Grindle, Green and Macmaughton constituted the Conference.
+To take the wording of the Resolution, this Conference sat "to consider the proposals for a new assisted system of emigration to Bruish Guiana, Trinidad, Jamaica and Fiji."
+The public should, therefore, note that this assisted emigration is to be confined only to the four Crown Colonies mentioned and not to the Self-Governing Colonies of South Africa, Canada or Australia, or the Crown Colony of Mauritius.
 What follows will show the importance of this distinction.
 It is something to be thankful for that "the Government of India have not yet considered the report and reserved judgment on all the points raised in it."
-This is as it should be on a matter so serious as this and one which only last year fairly convulsed the whole of India and which has in one shape or another agitated the country since 1895.
+This is as it should be on a matter so serious as this and one which only last year fairly convulsed the whole of India and which has in one shape or another agitated the country eince 1895.